 This element allows you to define the character that encloses string (alphanumeric) data in the delimited ASCII file that is to be created.

 Either type the character to be used, or select one of the special values:

-DBLQUOTE A double quote (") is used

-SGLQUOTE A single quote (') is used
+DBLQUOTE A double quote (") is used SGLQUOTE A single quote (') is used enclosed by any special character.

-NONE No delimiter is used.
-Alphanumeric data is not enclosed

-by any special character.